 I answer SWL cards with either paper or eQSL.

-I work SSB, PSK-31, RTTY, Hellschrieber, and CW if you need to make a contact on these modes in KY.
+I work SSB, PSK-31, RTTY, Hellschrieber, JT65, JT9, and CW if you need to make a contact on these modes in KY.
+If you are a county hunter, contact me and I will put Hardin County on for you.

-I am working on 9BDXCC, and I did not think that I could make 9BDXCC with only 29 confirmed on 160m with my 100 watt station.
+I am working on 160m DXCC, and I did not think that I could make the 9th band DXCC with only 29 confirmed on 160m with my 100 watt station.
 So, I finally added an amp in Jan 2014, and now I can get into EU and SA more or less reliably on 160m.
 I was very pleased and lucky to get 8 bands with only 100 watts.
 My conclusion is that 100 watts is all you need to work DXCC on any band unless you venture into 160m, although 80m takes a lot of effort with 100 watts.
 160m is still a challenge with my inverted L and not having a listening antenna (yet).
 I hope to put up a K9AY or a Shared Apex loop to increase my luck.

 You must be logged in to file a report on this page